xavysp/eval-edge-pytorch_xsp/README.md

 ```

 ## Usage
-### 1. save your results
+### 1. Save your results

-save your result like this: [https://github.com/Li-yachuan/CTFN-pytorch-master/blob/main/test.py](https://github.com/Li-yachuan/CTFN-pytorch-master/blob/main/test.py).
+Save your result like this: [https://github.com/Li-yachuan/CTFN-pytorch-master/blob/main/test.py](https://github.com/Li-yachuan/CTFN-pytorch-master/blob/main/test.py).

-Make sure that there are two folders `mat` and `png` in the results folder to save the two forms of the prediction results
+Create a `/result` folder.
+And make sure to create two folders `mat` and `png` in the results folder to save the two forms of the prediction results

-Let's say this folder is `/result`

 Then the folder structure should be:
 ```